 - On Northern Exposure, an off-screen woman leaves her child in Dr. Joel's waiting room.
 The townspeople try to take turns caring for the child, with varying results.
 At the end of the episode, the enigmatic receptionist hands the baby back to the mother, who has second thoughts about the abandonment.

-- This happens to Olivia Benson a couple times on Law & Order: Special Victims Unit.
-One time she takes in an emotionally disturbed little girl who sets her apartment on fire in an attempt to ensure that Olivia will never leave her.
+- This happens to Dani Beck and Olivia Benson a couple times on Law & Order: Special Victims Unit.
+In Dani's case she takes in an emotionally disturbed little girl who sets her apartment on fire in an attempt to ensure that Dani will never leave her, which shocks her so much that she asks for a transfer.
 In the Season 12 episode "Trophy", Olivia is suddenly given custody of the grandson of one of their rape victims.
 Several episodes later, however, his drug-addicted mother turns up again and has the boy taken from Olivia and custody transferred to his grandparents.

 - Designing Women - Season 2, Episode: "Oh, Suzannah" - Suzanne suddenly volunteers to foster a Vietnamese boat child, Li Sing, for a month (a month that lasts almost the whole episode), at which point she'll go to her adoptive home.
 Suzanne becomes attached to Li Sing quickly and has a hard time letting go.

-- Scratch and Grounder create a robot with spare parts, then raise it, in an episode filled with Ship Tease.
+- Adventures of Sonic the Hedgehog: Scratch and Grounder create a robot with spare parts, then raise it, in an episode filled with Ship Tease.

 - In an episode of Hey Arnold!, Arnold and Helga have to raise an egg together.
 There's already enough UST, so hijinks naturally ensue.